atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     There are two Terraform locks; one for the infrastructure and another for Terraform state.
 If you are still experiencing lock issues, change the directory to `./modules/tfstate` and retry the same command.

-??? tip "How do I deal with state data in S3 does not have the expected content?"
+??? tip "How do I deal with state data in S3 that does not have the expected content?"

-    If Terraform state is locked and user forcebly unlock it using `terraform force-unlock <id>`, it may DynamoDB cannot get a chance to update the Digest value.
+    If Terraform state is locked and users forcefully unlock it using `terraform force-unlock <id>`, it may not get a chance to update the Digest value in DynamoDB.
 This prevents Terraform from reading the state data.

     **Symptom**

     The following error is thrown: